01MI/Flea_markets_route_generator/README.md

 ## Context

 Sabradou is a website listing flea markets in the north of France but it offers very limited functionality.
 You can’t filter or export a custom route for the flea markets you would like to visit.\
-This script solves that by allowing you to input a starting town and a maximum search radius then generates a driving route to all nearby flea markets.
+This script solves that by allowing you to input a starting town and a maximum search radius then generates a optimized driving route to all nearby flea markets.

 The generated map includes:
    * A route with markers at each flea market.